BrayanDH/serverless-guestboo/README.md

 The Guestbook App utilizes the following dependencies:

-AJAX
+- AJAX
-BOOTSTRAP
+- BOOTSTRAP
-IBM CLOUD FUNCTIONS
+- IBM CLOUD FUNCTIONS
+- IBM CLOUDANT

 Contributing
 Contributions to the Guestbook App are welcome!
 Feel free to open issues or submit pull requests.